kguion1/kguion1.github.io/docs/Intro_to_GitHub.markdown

    3. Use the nano test editor to write a fun message in your new file
    4. Now is the important part.
 If you login to your GitHub account, you can see that your *test_file.txt* is not yet there.
 That is because there is **no automaic saving**.
 The following commands will need to be followed every time you want to save the changes from your local copy to the saved, web-based copy.

          ```git status``` shows the current "status" of your repositories.
          Anything in red and labelled as "Untracked files" are saved in your LOCAL copy, but NOT saved in your web-based copy.

          ```git add .``` This gets all untracked files ready to be saved.
+Alternatively you can replace the . with a specific file name to just save one file rather than all untracked files.

+         ```git commit -m "informative message"``` This "commits" your files to being pushed up to the GitHub version

+         ```git push``` This "pushes" your files to the GitHub version
+         Check your online GitHub account and your file should now be visible!

+         ```git status``` Notice the difference after you have added, committed, and pushed your new file.

+Congratualations!
+You know should have a basic understanding of how to use GitHub.
+Though it may be confusing at first, GitHub is very heavily used in the coding community and is a great, marketable skill to have.
+As you practice more and more, GitHub will make more sense and you will be able to take advantage of all that GitHub has to offer.

 ## TL;DR
 * GitHub is like the Google Drive for coders.